pygos/init/docs/defconfig.md

    server and then disables itself.
  * sshd - Starts an OpenSSH server after the network pseudo service and after the sshd_keygen service.
+ * nginx - Starts the Nginx server after the network pseudo serivce.